Kesuhi/K8basSkyblockUtility/README.md

   render path) on entities matched by rules (entity type and/or custom-name substring/regex), each rule with its own color.

+The mod features some features I wanted but couldn´t find in any other mod, if you encounter any issues or want to request a custom feature dm me on discord (@disable.rx).

 ## Setup

 For IDE setup instructions, see the [Fabric Documentation page](https://docs.fabricmc.net/develop/getting-started/creating-a-project#setting-up).